 Several changes have taken place in the ECHO weekend over the

-On some weekends we also had a Vocations talk following the Marriage talk.
+On some weekends, there was also a vocations talk following the marriage talk.
 All three talks came under the title Universal

 Call To Holiness.
 ECHO 62 in February 1976 was the first time

 A celebration of twenty years of ECHO was held on May 3,